-So little has noticeably changed, frankly, as far as the design short of a major new color option.
-Yes, the Surface Laptop 2 has an all-black color variant now that looks absolutely beautiful, and feels fantastic to boot.
+So little has noticeably changed as far as the design.
+That is, short of a major new color option – yes, the Surface Laptop 2 has an all-black color variant now that looks absolutely beautiful, and feels fantastic to boot.

-But beyond the new color option, the Surface Laptop 2 is basically the same as its predecessor, only much more powerful.
-It’s just as thin and light as before, 0.57 inches (14.48mm) and 2.76 pounds (1.25kg), respectively.
-The Surface Laptop 2 is just as portable as before, which is excellent news for mobile professionals and students alike.
+Beyond the new color option, however, the Surface Laptop 2 is essentially the same as its predecessor, only much more powerful.
+It’s just as thin and light as before, at 0.57 inches (14.48mm) and 2.76 pounds (1.25kg).
+This means that the Surface Laptop 2 is just as portable as before, which is excellent news for mobile professionals and students alike.

 The display hasn’t changed since the original model, either.
-Not that we’re not complaining, as the original Surface Laptop had an impressive screen.
-The Surface Laptop 2 has blacks that are just as deep and the reds as sharp, and the swift touch response is an advantage.
+Not that we’re not complaining, since the original Surface Laptop did have an incredible screen.
+The Surface Laptop 2 has blacks that are just as deep and reds that are just as sharp.
+The swift touch response is also an advantage.
 If you have a lot of work to do, you’ll fall in love with the tall 3:2 aspect ratio, but you’ll have to deal with some black bars while watching traditional 16:9 video content.

-Unfortunately, Microsoft doesn’t include its $99 (£99, AU$139) Surface Pen stylus, which is essential if you were to take full advantage of the touch display.
+Microsoft doesn’t include its $99 (£99, AU$139) Surface Pen stylus, which is unfortunate because it is essential if you were to take full advantage of the touch display.

-Microsoft claims to have made the Surface Laptop 2 keyboard quieter than its previous iteration, and we can confidently say that this has to be among the most silent keyboards we’ve ever tested.
-Our coworkers couldn’t even hear our typing in an otherwise quiet open-office environment.
+Microsoft claims to have made the Surface Laptop 2 keyboard quieter than its previous model, and we can confidently say that this has to be among the most silent keyboards we’ve ever tested.
+Our coworkers couldn’t even hear our typing in a quiet open-office environment.

 As for the touchpad, it’s a fine tracking device that’s spacious, smooth and responsive.
-And, the inputs are made much nicer by the Alcantara fabric that surrounds them – it’s simply something more pleasant to rest your hands on than hard, cold aluminum.
+The inputs are made much nicer by the Alcantara fabric that surrounds them, as it’s simply something more pleasant to rest your hands on than hard, cold aluminum.

 However, maybe Microsoft hasn’t iterated enough on the design.
 The second generation of this laptop is still doesn’t have Thunderbolt 3, much less USB-C 3.1.
 You’re still stuck with a single USB 3.0 – yes, not even the traditional USB port can support the latest USB 3.1 standard – and a Mini DisplayPort.